JNoel71/NHL-Expected-Goals-xG-Model/README.md

 | Short Handed  | 0.8220 |   0.2064   |

 #### Test Season (2021)
-The table below shows the model perforamnce for the left out testing set which was all shots from the 2021 NHL season.
+The table below shows the model performance for the left-out testing set which was all shots from the 2021 NHL season.

 |  Strength     |   AUC  |   Log Loss |
 | ------------- | ------ | ---------- |